Table of Contents

 So, how do you do it?
 In 6 simple (in principal) steps!

-- Start with a strong idea, one where you’ve gone out an done customer strong discovery which is packaged into testable personas and problem scenarios.
+- Start with a strong idea, one where you’ve gone out an done customer strong discovery which is packaged into testable personas and jobs-to-be-done.
 If you’re familiar with design thinking, it’s very much about doing good work in this area.

 - Structure your idea(s) in a testable format (as hypotheses).